 - 1:1 and

 ceramic Bourns 90 volt Gas Discharge Tubes (between each wire to

-ground) to help protect the
+ground, and between the coax shield and ground) to help protect the

 components from getting damaged from nearby lightning strikes.
 We have